lakaschus/grokking/README.md

 - Optimizer benchmark!
 Maybe it only works with specific ones
 - Come up with explanation why grokking works -> Study optimizer first!
 - With sequence tasks it seems that validation more closely follows training acc.
 Think about why that's the case and what's different to one-token classification.
 - Mirror binary data.
 Reasoning: A model cannot compute step by step, if it has to predict the largest token first.
 Example: 19 + 12 = 31.
 So the model needs to predict "3" first before it can predict "1".
-That means it cannot use an addition rule with carry over method.
+That means it cannot use an addition rule with carry over method. -> CHECK